kenshinmax/obsidian-blog/src/pages/2020-05-14-building-react-apps-with-liferay/index.md

 path: "/building-react-apps-for-liferay"
 date: "2020-05-15"
 title: "Build React Apps for Liferay DXP"
-subtitle: "Tips for "
+subtitle: "Tips for creating React apps for Liferay DXP"
-tags: ['react', 'Liferay']
+tags: ['react', 'Liferay', 'DXP']
-excerpt: "A preview of my first post"
+excerpt: "Build apps for Liferay DXP"
 ---

-For sometime now, I have been facinated with modern Javascript frameworks, especially React because they help me quickly and easily transform my ideas into small applications.

-In addition, I recently started working with Liferay DXP (Digital Experience Platform) which provides REST and GraphQL APIs for Headless capabilities.
-So naturally, I thought it would be interesting to create an application in React and have it connect to Liferay DXP and make it available within the Liferay user-interface.
+Modern Javascript frameworks like React can help you quickly and easily create any type of application, from a simple Todo app to a more complex customer portal solution with personalized content and role-based access.

+Now, in some cases, you may need to surface data from other systems within your application, for example: If your customer portal has a dashboard and you need to show tasks for a given users that live in an HR system.
+Of course, you could create logic within React to make API calls, but then you would have to maintain this over time.

+As an alternative, you could leverage a platform like Liferay DXP, which is an enterprise PaaS solution, as an integration hub.
+In this scenario, all of the integration logic would be managed at the platform level that is already integrated with SSO for security, appliying the proper roles and permissions per user.
+This includes personalized interactions, like targeted content, access to sites, etc.

+So in this article, we will take a look at working with Liferay DXP (Digital Experience Platform) and incorporate a simple React application to display HR Tasks.

+which provides REST and GraphQL APIs.

-In this project, we will take a look at:
+In this project, we will take a look at how to create a React project
 <ol>
 <li> Liferay Yeoman generator </li>
 <li> Building a Liferay React JS Widget </li>